Journeybyhenry/Trending-Youtube-Videos/README.md

 🔥 The YouTube Rewind: The Shape of 2017 was the most viewed and liked video when we combined data for both years.

-📽️💡 You can interact with the Tableau Dashboard through [here](https://public.tableau.com/app/profile/henry.adeyemi/viz/UdacityBAND-VisualizationProject-Dashboard/EvaluatingChannelswithTrendingYouTubeVideos2017-2018)
+📽️💡 You can interact with the Tableau Dashboard [here](https://public.tableau.com/app/profile/henry.adeyemi/viz/UdacityBAND-VisualizationProject-Dashboard/EvaluatingChannelswithTrendingYouTubeVideos2017-2018)